tobiasbriones/standard-for-java/draft.md

   advantage of effectively final for local variables, so only apply this point to end classes.
 Public classes are more vulnerable to be extended, so add `final` to all public classes, but make `package-private` classes inside packages, so we take advantage of this point.
+If we remove `final` from public classes that also leads the user think they should extend it.
+  Use `final` on all utility classes too, even if they are not public.
 - Never use the LHS variable type when using `new` on the RHS.
 - Try to use type inference most of the time.